 Metaphor vs Simile

-A metaphor and a simile both compare two things, but a simile uses “like” or “as” to explicitly show the comparison.
+While both metaphors and similes compare two things, a simile explicitly uses “like” or “as.”
 For example, “Her smile was like sunshine” is a simile, whereas “Her smile was sunshine” is a metaphor.
-Metaphors are often seen as more impactful because they make the comparison without drawing attention to the comparison itself.
+Metaphors tend to be more powerful because they draw comparisons without directly stating them.
+Similes, on the other hand, make comparisons more obvious and clear.

 How to Create a Metaphor